Departments of Haiti: Administration

-Each departement has a departmental council (conseil départemental) compound of three members elected by the departmental assembly for a 4-year term.
+Each departments has a departmental council (conseil départemental) compound of three members elected by the departmental assembly for a 4-year term.
 The departmental council is led by a president (président).
 The council is the executive organ of the department.

 Each department has a departmental assembly who assists the council in its work.
 The departmental assembly is the deliberative organ of the department.
 The members of the departmental assembly are also elected for 4 years.
 The departmental assembly is led by a president.

 History

-Three Departments have roots in the former French colony of Saint-Domingue, namely: the Nord, Sud, and Ouest.
+Three departments have roots in the former French colony of Saint-Domingue, namely: the Nord, Sud, and Ouest.
 In 1801, under Governor-General Toussaint Louverture, the "provinces," became known as departments.

 The departement of l'Artibonite was known as departement of Louverture.

 Under the administration of Dessalines the country was administrated by military divisions.

 In 1821, Artibonite was created and in 1844, Nord-Ouest, both derived out of the Nord and Ouest departments.
 In 1962 during the reign of "Papa Doc" Duvalier, four new departments were created out of a territorial redistribution.
 These departments were: Centre, Grand'Anse, Nord-Ouest and Sud-Est. In 2003, a tenth department was created out of Grand'Anse, called Nippes.

 In the 1990s, before the creation of Nippes, the dixième département was a phrase commonly used in regards to the Haitian diaspora.
 Since then, the phrase onzième département was soon adopted to describe the diaspora.